cornerman/sloth/README.md

 For each declared method in this trait (in this case `fun`):
 * Calculate method path: `List("Api", "fun")` (`PathName` annotations on the trait or method are taken into account).
-* Serialize the method parameters as tuples.
+* Serialize the method parameters as a tuple: `(a, b, c)`.

 ### Server

-When calling `router.route[Api](impl)`, a macro generates a function that maps a method path and a pickled case class to a pickled result.
+When calling `router.route[Api](impl)`, a macro generates a function that maps a method path and the pickled arguments to a pickled result.
 This basically boils down to:

 ```scala
 HashMap("Api" -> HashMap("fun" -> { payload =>